Amplifying quantum discord during inflationary magnetogenesis through violation of parity: Behavior in different inflationary scenarios

 where $(A_1,B_1,A_2,B_2)$ are constants~\cite{Tripathy:2021sfb,Tripathy:2022iev}.
 Under either of these conditions, one of the two terms in the above expressions dominates at small~$k$ suggesting a large squeezing amplitude.
 In the helical case, for either polarization and for a non-zero~$n$, we have

 where $(A_3,B_3)$ are constants.
 Again, for any $n\neq 0$, one of the two terms dominates at small $k$ leading to a significant squeezing amplitude.
-The above discussion suggests that any non-trivial coupling function $J$ leaves the large scale electromagnetic modes in a highly squeezed state.
+The above discussion suggests that any non-trivial coupling function $J$ leaves the large scale electromagnetic modes in a highly squeezed state at late times.